Skip to main content

 Iraqi Marshes

 UNESCO World Heritage 2016.
-Floating villages, migratory birds, and a living Sumerian civilization.
-An unforgettable experience.
+Floating villages on papyrus, millions of migratory birds, and a living Sumerian civilization continuous for 5,000 years.

 Basra & Shatt al-Arab

-Once called "Venice of the East."
-Shatt al-Arab Corniche, Al-Mirbad markets, endless palm groves.
+Ancient 'Venice of the East' — where the Tigris and Euphrates meet.
+Shatt al-Arab Corniche, the historic Al-Mirbad markets, and endless palm groves.

-The first city in human history.
-Birthplace of the Epic of Gilgamesh.
-Sumerian ruins everywhere.
+The first city in human history — birthplace of the Epic of Gilgamesh.
+Sumerian ruins everywhere, and the cradle of cuneiform writing.

 400 km — Dhi Qar